pypa/pip/docs/html/development/getting-started.rst

 .. code-block:: console

-    $ tox -e py36
+    $ tox -e py36 -- -n auto

-Generally, it can take a long time to run pip's test suite.
-To run tests in parallel, which is faster, run:
+The version of tox given below also works in a similar way, although a bit slower than the version above

 .. code-block:: console

-    $ tox -e py36 -- -n auto
+    $ tox -e py36

 The example above runs tests against Python 3.6.
 You can also use other versions like ``py27`` and ``pypy3``.